-In part three of The Big Questions series, exploring the future of the food and beverage industry, we imagine how factories might look and function in tomorrow’s world
+In part three of The Big Questions series, exploring the future of the food and beverage industry, we imagine how smart factories might look and function in tomorrow’s world

 In part one of The Big Questions series, we saw how packaging could evolve in the future, while part two wondered what we might be eating and drinking in the coming decades.
 But how exactly will products be manufactured?
 How different could production become?
 And how will this affect the way we work?
 Put simply, what will factories of the future look like?